-SR 54 West Overlay District: With the widening of SR 54 West, the Board of Commissioners adopted the SR 54 West Overlay District.
+SR 54 West Overlay District: With the widening of SR 54 West, the Board of Commissioners adopted the SR 54 West Overlay District in the middle 1990's.
+The SR 54 West Overlay District encompasses those areas in the unincorporated county along SR 54 that are west of Fayetteville and east of Peachtree City.
 This District identifies the county's goals and recommendations for the corridor and sets out the desired development pattern.
-SR 54 connects the communities of Fayetteville and Peachtree City, and serves as the only major eastwest thoroughfare through the county.
-The following section defines the District.
+SR 54 connects the communities of Fayetteville and Peachtree City, and serves as the only major east-west thoroughfare through the county.

 Existing Development: Existing residential development is scattered along the SR 54 West Corridor.
 Residential tracts range in size from large agricultural tracts of as much as 200 acres down to minimum one (1) acre subdivisions.
 Some large tracts are still used for agricultural purposes and may or may not contain a single-family residence.
 These tracts vary in size from approximately five (5) to 200 acres.
-The majority of the larger tracts are located between Sandy Creek and Tyrone Roads.
+The majority of the larger tracts are located between Sandy Creek and Tyrone Roads which have now been annexed into Fayetteville.
 Single-family residential development consists of smaller lots, varying in size from one (1) to five (5) acres, fronting on SR 54 West or within subdivisions which access SR 54 West.
-Four single-family residential subdivisions (Fayette Villa, Longboat, Newton Estates, and The Landings) are developed in this area.
+Existing nonresidential development consists of two commercial areas, one at Tyrone Road and one at Sumner Road (south) which has now been annexed into Peachtree City.